sohenze/Portfolio-Page/README.md

 ## Known Bugs/Areas to work on

 1. Display is not fitted to the window screen size.
 Sections of the sidebar can be cut off.
-2. Components do not react to a window resize.
+2. Components do not scale according to window size.